Introduction

 app.run(debug=True)

-Writing Our SQL Detection Tool:
+Developing Our SQL Injection Detection Tool

 import requests